 - Condition of the Vehicle

 Insurance premiums are also affected by factors concerning the two-wheelers like age of the vehicle, the Cubic Capacity (CC) of the engine and the type of bike.
-Generally, the insurance premium for sports bikes and motorcycles with higher CC is considerably higher.
+Generally, for sports bikes and motorcycles with higher CC is considerably higher.

 The following factors play a part in deciding the motorcycle insurance costs - make of the two-wheeler, model and class of the vehicle, manufacturing year, place of registration, fuel type, accessories and modifications done to the car, current showroom price and number of miles used.